Liam-Zhou/chuwa0311/ShortQuestions/hw4.md

 No

 ## 4. Both catch and finally return result, what's the value?
-finally will supersede the result
+finally will supersede the previous catch result, so the value will be finally return result.

 ## 5. What is Runtime/unchecked exception?
 What is compile/checked exception?
+ - compile/checked exception: exception will be checked during compile time, it must be catch or throw
+   -
+ - Runtime/unchecked exception: is the exception
+ -